-At the time, 2.0 wasn't available to me and by the time it was, I was already so invested in AD&D and Basic I was unwilling to change.
+At the time, 2.0 wasn't available to me and by the time it was, I was already so invested in AD&D and Basically, I was unwilling to change.
 I had a large group of players, between 5 to 12 players per session, a few of them running 2 character at the same time.

 What made this possible was an embryonic idea to codify low-level, non-combat oriented characters.
 While much of this was roleplay for my players, a bit of it dove into the skills possessed by these secondary characters.

 Fast forward 33 years to 2018.
-That stack of notes, rules of thumb and memories of the fun were transformed into an actual pamphlet so that other could implement these types of secondary characters into their campaigns.
+That stack of notes, rules of thumb and memories of the fun were transformed into an actual pamphlet so that others could implement these types of secondary characters into their campaigns.
 Zero to Hero: Uncommon Commoners was born.

 It started with a list of 50 professions from the middle ages.
 In January, the list increased by 9 and later reached 61 in October of the same year.
 The professions are broken into 3 groups: Sedentary, Active and Laboring which determines their hit points.
 The characters are average people, so they have ability scores generated by average dice, numbers 2-5 weight towards 3 and 4 or collectively as 9 to 12.
 Combat skills were limited to using the tools of the trade, which are poor cousins of real weapons.
 Each new "class" has its own abilities, which are flexible and sometimes overlapping.
 The classes feature their own levels, from 1-5 which have nothing to do with combat or treasure hunting.

 These rules were meant to flesh out NPC classes and includes a table of modifiers for hiring them.
 But I also wanted to make rules for converting a non-player character to one the main classes in D&D and AD&D.